Parachute Jump: Precursors

 By the 1930s, parachutists could be trained by jumping from parachute towers rather than from aircraft.
 Accordingly, Stanley Switlik and George P. Putnam built a 115 ft tower on Switlik's farm in Ocean County, New Jersey.
 The tower, which was designed to train airmen in parachute jumping, was first publicly used on June 2, 1935, when Amelia Earhart jumped from it.

 The "parachute device" was patented by retired U.S. Naval Commander James H. Strong along with Switlik, inspired by early practice towers Strong had seen in the Soviet Union, where simple wooden towers had been used to train paratroopers since the 1920s.
 Strong designed a safer version of the tower, which included eight guide wires in a circle surrounding the parachute.
 Strong filed a patent in 1935 and built several test platforms at his home in Hightstown, New Jersey, in 1936 and 1937.
 The military platforms suspended a single rider in a harness and offered a few seconds of free fall after the release at the top before the chutes opened to slow the fall.
 In response to high civilian interest in trying out the ride, Strong modified his invention for non-military use, making some design changes.
 These included a seat that could hold two people, a larger parachute for a slower drop, a metal ring to hold it open, and shock-absorbing springs to ease the final landing.
 The modified amusement-ride version was marketed by Miranda Brothers Inc. as a 150 ft, two-armed parachute jump.

-Strong sold military versions of the tower to the Romanian and U.S. armies, as well as installed towers in New Jersey and Fort Benning, Georgia.
+Strong sold military versions of the tower to the Romanian and U.S. armies, and he installed towers in New Jersey and Fort Benning, Georgia.
 He converted an existing observation tower in Chicago's Riverview Park into a six-chute amusement ride.
 This enterprise, the "Pair-O-Chutes", performed well enough that Strong applied to build and operate a jump at the 1939 New York World's Fair.
 Another jump, also reportedly designed by Strong, was installed at the Exposition Internationale des Arts et Techniques dans la Vie Moderne in Paris in 1937.